Strategic Learning and the Topology of Social Networks: Online Appendix: Examples

 Hence in the notation of Lemma~\ref{l:myopicCond} we have that $Y_0\geq \frac15$ when $t=0$ for all $i$ and $a$ almost surely.
 Moreover, after the first round all agents see the royal family and can combine their information.
 Since the signals are bounded it follows that for some $c=c(\mu_0,\mu_1)>0$, independent or $R$ and $n$

-Hence if $R$ is a large constant $\cD_2$ holds so by Lemma~\ref{l:myopicCond} if an agent is to attain its maximal utility given the actions of the other agents it must act myopically almost surely at time 0.
+Hence if $R$ is a large constant $\cD_2$ holds so by Lemma~\ref{l:myopicCond} if an agent is to attain her maximal expected utility given the actions of the other agents, she must act myopically almost surely at time 0.
 Thus $\stratp$ is an equilibrium.

-Let $\cJ$ denote the event that all agents in the royal family have a signal favouring state 1.
+Let $\cJ$ denote the event that all agents in the royal family have a signal favoring state 1.
 On this event under $\stratp$ all agents in the royal family choose action 1 at time 0 and this is observed by all the agents so $\cJ\in\cF^i_1$ for all $i$.
 Since agents observe at most one other agent this signal overwhelms their other information and so

 for all $i\in V$.
 Thus if $R$ is a large constant $\cD_1$ holds for all the agents at time 1 so by Lemma~\ref{l:myopicCond} they all act myopically and choose action 1 at time 1.
 Since $\cJ\in\cF^i_1$ they also all knew this was what would happen so gain no extra information.
 Iterating this argument we see that all agents choose 1 in all subsequent rounds.
 However, $\P{\cJ,S=0}\geq e^{-c' R}$ where $c'$ is independent of $R$ and $n$.
 Hence as we let $n$ tend to infinity the probability of learning does not tend to 1, and when $n$ equals infinity the probability of learning does not equal 1.